ballerina-attic/connectors/gmail/docs/gmail/README.md

 The listHistory action helps Lists the history to of all changes to the given mailbox.
 History results are returned in chronological order (increasing historyId)

 #### Properties
-* startHistoryId - Returns history records after the specified startHistoryId.
+* startHistoryId (Mandatory)- Returns history records after the specified startHistoryId.
 * listHistory - It is a struct.
 Which contains all optional parameters (labelId,maxResults,pageToken) to list history.

     Description for struct parameters,